 - Committing $800 million in resources to help hundreds of thousands of drivers transition to EVs by 2025.

 - Investing in our multimodal network to promote sustainable alternatives to personal cars.

 - Being transparent and accountable to the public along the way.

-- Uber offers incentives for EVs
+- Uber Aims for Emission-Free Mobility

 Share this valuable information with your colleagues using the buttons below:« Back to News